 This includes pretend acts and acts that are both legal and consensual to perform.
 Police have charged people over images of fisting, urethral sounding and (bizarrely) wearing gasmasks.
 No alternative sex act is entirely safe.

-Backlash has advised countless people and support court cases that keep law-abiding sexual minorities out of prison.
+Backlash advises countless people and supports court cases that keep law-abiding sexual minorities out of prison.

 Since early 2015 possession of fictional depictions of rape has also become a criminal offence.
 This includes images depicting rough sex and fantasy rape scenarios that are enjoyed safely and consensually by countless people throughout the UK.